 In addition to this interest rate limitation, interest served by a company to its direct controlling shareholders incurred on the portion of the loan exceeding half of the amount of the share capital of the company is not deductible for tax purposes.

 More generally, as from fiscal years opening on or after 1 January 2019, the deduction of net financial expenses is subject to a new general deduction limitation.
 Deductible financial expenses are capped at the higher of the following amounts:

 - 30 per cent of the taxable income subject to the ISB, before offsetting of any carried forward tax losses, increased by the relevant net financial expenses, any booked amortisations and impairments and capital gains or losses recognised upon the transfer of assets.

-For the purpose of the general deduction limitation, net financial expenses are defined as the difference between interest served and interest received from any debts contracted by the company.
-Non-deductible net financial expenses in respect of a fiscal year may be deducted from the taxable income recognised in respect of the five following fiscal years, subject to the same limitations.
+For the purpose of this general deduction limitation, net financial expenses are defined as the difference between interest served and interest received from any debts contracted by the company.
+Net financial expenses that cannot be deducted in any given fiscal year may be deducted from the taxable income recognised in respect of the five following fiscal years, subject to the same limitations.